paper-trail-gem/paper_trail/README.md

 PaperTrail will call your proc with the current article and store the result in the `author_id` column of the `versions` table.

 N.B.
-You must also:

-* Add your metadata columns to the `versions` table.
-* Declare your metadata columns using `attr_accessible` like this:
+You must also: add your metadata columns to the `versions` table and declare your metadata columns using `attr_accessible` like this:

     # config/initializers/paper_trail.rb
     class Version < ActiveRecord::Base